Content Map Terms

 Babies and young children may be irritable, sleepy and have a decreased appetite.
 Fewer than 1 in 20 people may have oculo-respiratory syndrome (ORS).
 Symptoms of ORS include red eyes, a cough and/or sore throat and/or hoarseness.

-You cannot get influenza from the inactivated influenza vaccine because it contains killed influenza viruses or parts of the viruses that cannot cause infection.
+You cannot get influenza from the inactivated influenza vaccine because it does not contain live influenza virus.

-It is important to stay in the clinic for 15 minutes after getting any vaccine because there is an extremely rare possibility, less than 1 in a million, of a life-threatening allergic reaction called anaphylaxis.
-This may include hives, difficulty breathing, or swelling of the throat, tongue or lips.
+It is important to stay in the clinic for 15 minutes after getting any vaccine.
+There is an extremely rare possibility of a life-threatening allergic reaction called anaphylaxis.
+This happens in less than 1 in a million people who get the vaccine.
+Symptoms may include hives, difficulty breathing, or swelling of the throat, tongue or lips.
 If this reaction occurs, your health care provider is prepared to treat it.
 Emergency treatment includes administration of epinephrine (adrenaline) and transfer by ambulance to the nearest emergency department.
 If symptoms develop after you leave the clinic, call 9-1-1 or the local emergency number.

 Guillain-Barré Syndrome (GBS) is a rare condition that can result in weakness and paralysis of the body’s muscles.
 It most commonly occurs after infections.
 In rare cases GBS can also occur after some vaccines.
 GBS may be associated with influenza vaccine in about 1 per million recipients.